 The defendant's artwork and methods of gathering his material were not without criticism, though, as the court called them "disturbing" and "intrusive," while also highlighting "the limitations" of New York's law.
 The court added, "[n]eedless to say, as illustrated by the troubling facts here, in these times of heightened threats to privacy posed by new and ever more invasive technologies, we call upon the legislature to revisit this important issue, as we are constrained to apply the law as it exists."
+131

 A convicted murderer's invasion of privacy claims against producers of a film based on his high-profile case were dismissed by a trial court.
 The plaintiff had been convicted of murdering his father and attempting to murder his mother in a case that drew widespread media attention before the defendants produced a Lifetime movie based on the case.
 Invoking New York's invasion of privacy statute, the plaintiff first sought to block the film with an injunction, that was ultimately dismissed, and also sought damages, arguing the film used his name and image for trade purposes.
+In the purpose of the purposes.

 In dismissing the claim, the court characterized some of the plaintiff's allegations as "perfunctory" and improper because "the movie falls squarely within the newsworthiness exception" to the statute.
 The court also noted that the film took some artistic liberties employing fictionalizations, further removing the facts from the plaintiff's purview.
+The purview of the plaintiff's purview.